larpo1/lavanda-website/src/pages/features/direct-booking-websites.md

 h1: Win more direct bookings
 featureSubtitle: Clean, modern and highly SEO optimized direct booking sites, fully white-labelled to match your brand.
-Our guest user journey has been carefully honed to offer the best possible booking experience.
+Our guest user journey has been carefully designed to offer the best possible booking experience.
 category: Distribution
 galleryImages:
   - /img/direct-booking-flow.gif